emauboussin/etl-pipeline-velib/README.md

 ## How to use

-All components of the application are containerized, and the only command to launch the application is :
+All components of the application are containerized, and the only commands to launch the application is :

 ```
+docker compose up airflow-init
-docker-compose up
+docker compose up
 ```

 You will need a docker engine to launch it.